ingadhoc/purchase/purchase_ux/README.rst

 On purchase orders:

 #.
-Make button send by email also available on done state on purchase orders
-#.
 Odoo consider that a purchase order on done state has nothing to be invoiced, we change that behaviour to keep it as on sale orders
 #.
 Make purchase quotations menu only visible with technical features
 #.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)